-We present a tractable model of the effects of nonfinancial risk on intertemporal choice.
-Our purpose is to provide a simple framework that can be adopted in fields like representative-agent macroeconomics, corporate finance, or political economy, where most modelers have chosen not to incorporate serious nonfinancial risk because available methods were too complex to yield transparent insights.
-Our model produces an intuitive analytical formula for target assets, and we show how to analyze transition dynamics using a familiar Ramsey-style phase diagram.
-Despite its starkness, our model captures most of the key implications of nonfinancial risk for intertemporal choice.
+In the spirit of Merton (1969) and Samuelson (1969), we present an analytically tractable model of the effects of nonfinancial risk on intertemporal choice.
+Our simple framework can be adopted in contexts where modelers have, until now, chosen not to incorporate serious nonfinancial risk because available methods did not readily yield transparent insights.
+Our model produces an intuitive formula for target assets, and we show how to analyze transition dynamics using a familiar Ramsey-style phase diagram.
+Despite its starkness, we argue that our model captures the key implications of nonfinancial risk for intertemporal choice.